cdcalderon/rareskills-week6/capture-the-ether-retirement-fund/capture-the-ether-retirement-fund_explanation.md

 }
 ```

-This function calculates the difference between the starting and current balance, and ensures that it is greater than zero.
-Nevertheless, an attacker can exploit this by using the `selfdestruct` command on a contract holding ether, which circumvents the necessary checks.
+This function finds the difference between the starting and current balance, making sure that the difference is more than zero.
+However, someone could take advantage of this by using a `self-destruct` command on a contract that has ether.
+This would bypass the required checks.

 An attacker can exploit this vulnerability by creating a basic `selfdestruct` contract that sends a single wei to the RetirementSavingsChallenge contract.
 This results in an arithmetic underflow, making the current balance larger than the initial balance.
 The attacker can then invoke the `collectFine` function, causing an underflow in the penalty calculation and ultimately transferring the entire contract balance to the beneficiary.